intermine/bluegenes/tools/docs/tool-api-tutorial.md

 npm run less
 ```

 Now, if you refresh your demo.html page, you should see the new css applied!
-You can also look at your compiled CSS if you wish - it's in `dist/style.css`
+You can also look at your compiled CSS if you wish - it's in `dist/style.css`.

-//TODO:

-- releasing on npm.
-- testing on bluegenes
+### Releasing your tool and using it in BlueGenes.

+At this point, you should have a basic functional tool that consumes InterMine data and looks nice when you visit http://localhost:3456 - well done!
+So you'll probably want to test it in BlueGenes now, right?
+You have two ways to do this:

+- for tools under development, like this one, the easiest thing to do is [use npm link to install your new tool](tools.md#development-tools) in the bluegenes tool folder.
+- for tools that are release ready (perhaps because you've tested them via the npm link method above, you can [release the tool on npm](https://docs.npmjs.com/cli/publish).
+This will make the tool available for others.
+To install a tool that's released via NPM, see our [installing published tools guide](tools.md#published-tools).